How the Guardian Right System Works

 Affordability and Financial Structure

 The Guardian Right typically accounts for 25–50% of the total property value, presenting a more affordable path to ownership.
 Loans are shorter term and capped at market rent levels, thus minimizing financial risk.
+Over a term of 10 years a Guardian Right value will depreciate by approximately 65%.
+(300k down to 100k)

 Terms, Responsibilities, and Protections